discoveryjs/discovery/README.md

 jora(value) -> function(data, context) -> data
 ```

 Or you can use `function(data, context)` as query as well.
-Aslo you can use any data as query right away.
+Also you can use any data as query right away.

 ## License